-For 2013-14 and 2014-15, data are not published for New South Wales, the Australian Capital Territory and the Northern Territory.
-For 2015-16 and 2016-17, data are not published for New South Wales and the Northern Territory.
-For 2016-17 data are not published for Victoria.
+For 2013-14 and 2014-15 data are not published for New South Wales, Australian Capital Territory and Northern Territory.
+For 2015-16, data are not published for New South Wales and Northern Territory.

-Data providers are primarily responsible for the quality of the data they provide, although the AlHW has undertaken basic validation of the data.
-The AlHW does not adjust data to account for possible data errors or missing or incorrect values; however:
+Data providers are primarily responsible for the quality of the data they provide.
+However, the AlHW has undertaken basic validation of the data.
+The AlHW does not adjust data to account for possible data errors or missing or incorrect values, however:

-- data provided that resulted in a negative waiting time were not permitted - data were excluded from waiting times calculations where a record had no date of offer or date of first visit, and so a waiting time could not be calculated.
+- · data provided that resulted in a negative waiting time was not permitted - data were excluded from waiting times calculations where a record had no date of offer or date of first visit, and so a waiting time could not be calculated.